 All school entrances are locked during the school day.
 The building can be entered only through the door adjacent to the parking lot on the north side of the school.
 Please ring the doorbell and you will be greeted as promptly as possible.
 Please note the school doors do not open to students/families until 8:30 a.m.
-New for the 2019-20 school year will be an additional layer of security.
 All visitors to the MAC will need to stop at the window located in the vestibule.
 Only visitors that are there for volunteering or for meetings will have access to the school building.
 This includes any parents/guardians picking up students from the nurse's office.